MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/convert-to-stretched-cluster.md

 Creating the virtual disks on the secondary site and setting up Storage Replica is a manual process.
 To see all the virtual disks currently in the cluster, use the [Get-VirtualDisk](/powershell/module/storage/get-virtualdisk) cmdlet.

 With Storage Replica, all disks must be of the same size and attributes.
-When creating the disks on the secondary site, the same method of virtual disk creation and disk resiliency should be used as was done for the primary site nodes.
+When creating the disks on the secondary site, the same method of virtual disk creation and disk resiliency that you used for the primary site nodes.
 Storage Replica also requires a log drive for each site to perform replication.

 ## Next steps